zhegexiaohuozi/SeimiAgent/README.md

 cd /dir/of/seimiAgent
 ./SeimiAgent -p 8000
 ```
-SeimiAgent will startup and listen on the port that you set.Than you can use any http client tools post a load reqest to SeimiAgent and get back the content which just like chrome do.Http client tools you can use:
+SeimiAgent will start and listen on the port that you set.Than you can use any http client tools post a load reqest to SeimiAgent and get back the content which just like chrome do.Http client tools you can use:
 apache `httpclient` of java,`curl` of cmd,`httplib2` of python including, but not limited to.

 ## Http parameters that seimiAgent support ##